mozzius/graysky/README.md

 eas submit --platform ios --path="./$SHORT_SHA.ipa" --wait; and say "Submitted to TestFlight"
 ```

+# Sponsors

+Thank you to @thepriceisright for sponsoring my work on this project!

 # Contributors

 Graysky is primarily developed by [@mozzius.dev](https://bsky.app/profile/mozzius.dev).
 If you'd like to show your support for the project, you can [sponsor me](https://github.com/sponsors/mozzius).